 I am back in action to bring you another EPIC vegan dessert, and man oh man do these Vegan Lemon Scones made with Candied Lemons DELIVER.
 If you’re looking for the perfect candied lemon recipe and a delicious lemon scone recipe in one, then you are going to want to make these ASAP!

 Give me those epic scones already: Jump to Recipe

 Then I got down to some research to figure out what makes a scone a scone?
 It seems there are a ton of interesting variations out there, but what remained the same was cutting cold butter into the dough.
-Since I decided to do these vegan, I actually stumbled across a great tip from a few other bloggers to chill your coconut oil and grate it into the dough for the same effect.
+Since I decided to do these vegan, I actually stumbled across a great tip from Fit Mitten Kitchen to chill your coconut oil and grate it into the dough for the same effect.
 I’m not going to lie, this part was a straight up forearm workout, but it led to some pretty great results.

 Pro Tip: Making sure all of your ingredients are cold when mixed in (including coconut milk) will help your scones form mini bubbles of air and leaven when baking to create that super flaky end result.

 Please note: If you are planning on making this recipe the way I did, you’ll need to plan to make the candied lemons 24 hours before making your scones as they need that time to air dry.
 Once dried, they are extra good when rolled in some additional sugar to give them a good crunch.
 If you don’t have time to make candied lemons, you can replace the candied lemon syrup with honey, simple syrup, or maple syrup for similar results!

 Hope you enjoy these wonderful Vegan Lemon Scones!